 Functional but deadening

-Neatly scripted sexuality is functional (positive in many ways), but its repeat mode suppresses our inherent desire to learn and experience new things.
-That runs counter to the human spirit, as I understand it.
-How will you engage your partner(s)’ imagination(s), in a sustainable, ongoing way, defying the numbing familiarity enforced by much of everyday life?
+Neatly scripted sexuality is functional (positive in many ways), but its repeat mode suppresses the desire to learn and experience new things.
+Instead, how will you engage your partner(s)’ imagination(s), in a sustainable, ongoing way, defying the numbing familiarity and isolating distance enforced by much of everyday life?

 An imaginative life together is the wellspring of both love and eroticism.
+What “imaginative” means can take many forms.
 But it’s a part of committed relationship that socially and culturally speaking isn’t well understood or emphasized (especially as a long term relationship practice.)
 And yet the lack of desire – a desire typically not fed internally or externally – is the principal reason marriages end.